 The transesterification is a chemical reaction widely used in the production of biodiesel.
 It is a chemical process of reacting vegetable oils with alcohol in the presence of a catalyst.
 The monoesters produced by transesterification of vegetable oils or animal fats are known as biodiesel.
-Transesterification significantly reduces the viscosity of vegetable oils without affecting the heating value of the original fuel [Srivastava et al.,2000 and Demirbas, 2003].
+Transesterification significantly reduces the viscosity of vegetable oils without affecting the heating value of the original fuel (Srivastava and Prasad, 2000; Demirbas, 2003).
 Therefore, fuel atomization, combustion, and emission characteristics will display better results than pure vegetable oils if the esters of vegetable oils are used in conventional diesel engines.
 The most common type of alcohol used in biodiesel production is methanol as it carries the high yield reaction quite easily and also the price of methanol is cheaper than for other alcohols.